 Different industries and professions have compliance regulatory organisations supported by legislation.
 Medical professionals like Doctors would need to register with Health Professions Council of South Africa (HPCSA).
 Industry specific legislation is in most cases linked to legislation in South Africa, always ensure you have follow the correct processes to keep your business compliant.
 In most cases your business will be provided a licence or registration number.

-Continue learning more about compliance and keep an eye on government information.
+Continue learning more about compliance and good governance, keep an eye on government changes to regulatory compliance.
 Visit the Department of Labour website for updates and additional compliance http://www.labour.gov.za/DOL/

-Business owners in most cases deal with client information which includes personal details of clients.
-Take time to understand and implement protection of client information in your business, read more regarding the Protection of Personal Information Act, https://www.gov.za/documents/protection-personal-information-act
+Business owners in most cases deal with client information which includes personal information of clients.
+Take time to understand and implement consumer protection policies in your business, read more regarding the Protection of Personal Information Act, https://www.gov.za/documents/protection-personal-information-act